 Shock is a life-threatening condition that occurs when the body is not getting enough blood flow.
-This can damage multiple organs.
+Lack of blood flow means that the cells and organs do not get enough oxygen and nutrients to function properly.
+Multiple organs can suffer damage as a result.
 Shock requires immediate medical treatment and can get worse very rapidly.
+As many 1 in 5 people who suffer shock will die from it.

 Shock can be caused by any condition that reduces blood flow, including: